yemikifouly/Roadmap/web_and_mobile_team/README.md

 The training plan will be the function that is inevitably run by a worker, taking the model and a batch of training data as input.
 The plan’s logic includes forward and backward propagation, as well as the weight update step.

 The averaging plan will instruct PyGrid on how to average models that are returned from the workers.
-This is also known as the “model update” plan whereby PyGrid receives trained models from workers, averages them, and then updates the global model before beginning another cycle.
+This is also known as the "model update" plan whereby PyGrid receives trained models from workers, averages them, and then updates the global model before beginning another cycle.

 If a protocol is written, this will be executed by the worker libraries after they’ve finished executing the training plan.
 This will allow the workers to split off into groups to perform some sort of computation amongst themselves using WebRTC as a peer-to-peer data transfer layer.
 This allows for secure aggregation to be performed and later decrypted by PyGrid.